ruchitachandhok/sei-flex-49/w01/d2/git-intro-workflow.md

 $ git commit -m "Add amazing work..."
 ```

+Once you've added, committed, and pushed your work to your fork, you can always verify this via the browser by vistign your profile (top right corner) -> your repositories -> your repo link.
+And see if your new files are there.

 ## Practice: Fork & Clone the Daily Code Challenges Repo

 Let's practice forking, cloning and saving work to a repo by setting up and completing today's Daily JS Code Challenge!